adhunchanchoc/sourcelink/README.md

 curl -X PUT http://localhost:8080/api/v1/links/3 -H 'Content-type:application/json' -d '{"url":"https://www.securesite.com","file":"UPDATEDhashphrases.txt"}'
 </pre>
 ### Configuration
-The application in default configuration is listening on the localhost.
+The application in the default configuration is listening on the localhost.
 Default Tomcat server port is 8080, so that you can interact with the application via localhost:8080.
 For persistent storage, it is required to set access to a database of choice.
 The database of the defined name and type must exist before the application starts (if not, use: CREATE DATABASE yourDBname;).
 <br>
 Application behavior can be modified by 1) creating/editing application.properties file located in the same folder as the .jar file.
 2) The second approach is to run the jar with specific parameters.
 3) The third way is by defining and editing certain environment variables.
 1. application.properties (see below for examples of DB configuration)
 <pre>
-spring.datasource.url=jdbc:postgresql://localhost:5432/sampleDBname
+spring.datasource.url=jdbc:postgresql://localhost:5432/YOUR_DB_NAME
 spring.datasource.username=foouser
 spring.datasource.password=barpassword
 </pre>
 2. commandline parameters
-<pre> java -jar sourcelink-0.0.1-snapshot.jar --spring.datasource.url=jdbc:h2:mem:testdb --server.address=127.0.0.1 --server.port=8085</pre>
+<pre> java -jar sourcelink-YOUR_VERSION.jar --spring.datasource.url=jdbc:h2:mem:testdb --server.address=127.0.0.1 --server.port=8085</pre>
 3. environment variables (not implemented yet - coming in future releases)
 <pre>
 SPRING_CONFIG_NAME